biopython/biopython.github.io/wiki/Phylo.md

 Phylo.draw_graphviz(tree, node_size=0)
 ```

-See the function's docstring for more explanation.
+See the [Phylo cookbook](Phylo_cookbook "wikilink") page for more

-*TODO: Set up a cookbook page to demonstrate the more exotic options.*
+drawing features and options.

 **draw\_ascii** prints an ascii-art rooted phylogram to standard output,
 or another file handle if specified.
 Only terminal node labels are